rgcr/m-cli/Readme.md

-      m user showsecure               [ YES | NO ]           # whether to show secure users on the login screen (such as root) m user loginpoweroptions        [ YES | NO ]           # whether to show power options during login m user loginattemptsbeforehint  x                      # the number of failed attempts before hint is shown
+      m user showsecure               [ YES | NO ]           # whether to show secure users on the login screen (such as root) m user loginpoweroptions        [ YES | NO ]           # whether to show power options during login m user loginattemptsbeforehint  x                      # the number of failed attempts before hint is shown m user loginmessage             "Your message"         # the custom text to show on the login screen (enter nothing to remove message)
 ```

 #### Volume: